Choosing the Right Bottom Paint for Your Boat

 Hull Material

-Aluminum: Critical safety consideration—aluminum hulls absolutely cannot use copper-based paints.
-Galvanic reaction between copper and aluminum causes rapid corrosion that can compromise hull integrity within a single season.
-Use only aluminum-safe formulations specifically labeled for this application, typically containing zinc pyrithione or Econea as the active biocide.
+Aluminum: This is the big one — please pay attention here.
+Aluminum hulls absolutely, positively cannot use copper-based paints.
+The galvanic reaction between copper and aluminum will eat through your hull faster than you’d believe.
+I’m talking potential structural compromise within a single season.
+Only use products specifically labeled for aluminum, typically containing zinc pyrithione or Econea as the active biocide.
+This isn’t a suggestion; it’s a safety issue.

 Surface Preparation